 Final Cut Pro is the fastest and most accurate video editing software available for Mac users.
 The Apple ProRes 422 and Apple ProRes 4444 are the best codecs for Apple Final Cut Pro.
-With the extensive included video tutorials, we’ll show you how to convert MXF to Apple ProRes on Mac (macOS Big Sur is included), you’ll be editing MXF video files like a pro in no time.
+With the extensive included video tutorials, we’ll show you how to convert MXF to Apple ProRes on Mac (macOS Big Sur and macOS 12 Monterey is included), you’ll be editing MXF video files like a pro in no time.
 While, many users are having trouble opening MXF files in FCP X. In this article we outline the best workflow for importing MXF into Final Cut Pro X with Apple ProRes codec.

 We searched widely and found that some typical issues occurred while loading MXF into FCP:

 Q1: I have Canon XF705 camcorder and it record .mxf format.
 If I open FCP X and locate the MXF files to edit, it shows up with a big question mark in Final Cut Pro X. If I drag the MXF clip to the time line or storyboard and play the file, I can hear the sound, but there is no image.
 Should I transcode Canon MXF to Apple ProRes for FCP X?

 Q2: I have been using Final Cut Pro X 10.4.0 for some time & have gotten use to it.
 I have another source which captured a video file as MXF, But I do not see how to correctly put it to FCP X so it can recognize it.
 I think I need a MXF to FCP Converter.